EliahKagan/VidDraw/README.md

 Vid&shy;Draw is a C# program targeting [.NET](https://dotnet.microsoft.com/) 5
 on Windows.
 It uses [Windows Forms](https://github.com/dotnet/winforms), and it makes calls to the [Windows API](https://en.wikipedia.org/wiki/Windows_API) via libraries such as Sharp&shy;Avi and Windows Forms as well as directly.
-These and other components that I believe are considered part of the framework (.NET) or operating system (Windows) are not listed above.
+Components that I believe are considered part of the framework (.NET) or operating system (Windows) are not listed above.

 Indirect dependencies (dependencies of the above-listed dependencies that are either included in them or otherwise resolved through them) are also not